 In a nutshell: Italian deli turns its hand to a restaurant.

 Italian deli Lina stores has been a beloved fixture of Soho for over 75 years, so the news that they were opening a pasta restaurant on Greek Street was clearly news for celebration.
 Primarily all about fresh pasta (which London can't get enough of lately, it seems).
 Susannah Butter in the Standard says "they’ve mastered the pasta.
 That should be enough to ensure it becomes a Soho institution like the deli."
+And Marina O Loughlin said, "I like it so much that, in a rare move, I go straight back."

 5 Princes Street, London W1B 2LF